List of laws and reports on LGBT rights in the Republic of Ireland: Criminal Law (Sexual Offences) Act 2006

 This abolished the legal concept of buggery under the age of 17 and replaced it with a new offence of 'defilement of a child'.
 Buggery over the age of 17 had been abolished by the Criminal Law (Sexual Offences) Act 1993.
-The term 'defilement of a child' was gender neutral and this covered sexual intercourse with any person under the age of 17.
-Sexual intercourse with a person under the age of 15 carries a penalty of life imprisonment, while sexual intercourse with a person between the ages of 15 and 17 carries a penalty of 5 years or 10 if the person is in a position of authority.
+The term 'defilement of a child' was gender neutral, and this covered sexual intercourse with any person under the age of 17.
+Sexual intercourse with a person under the age of 15 carries a penalty of life imprisonment, while sexual intercourse with a person between the ages of 15 and 17 carries a penalty of 5 years or 10 years if the person is in a position of authority.

 Zappone v.
 Revenue Commissioners (2006) (High Court)

-Katherine Zappone and Ann Louise Gilligan, who got married in Canada and lived in Ireland, took the Revenue Commissioners to court since they refused to recognise their Canadian marriage and for refusing to grant them joint tax assessment.
-Married couples in Ireland are entitled to have their income jointly assessed as this reduces the overall amount of tax paid.
+Katherine Zappone and Ann Louise Gilligan, who married in Canada and lived in Ireland, took the Revenue Commissioners to court because they refused to recognise their Canadian marriage and to grant them a joint tax assessment.
+Married couples in Ireland are entitled to have their income jointly assessed, as this reduces the overall amount of tax paid.
 The couple argued that marriage is not defined in the constitution to specify either same sex or opposite sex.
 They also argued that their rights were being infringed by the lack of recognition of their marriage.
-The High Court rejected the arguments of the couple.
-Ms. Justice Dunne did accept that the Irish Constitution does not define marriage as between opposite-sex couples, however, she argued that marriage was traditionally understood to be between a man and a woman and that this understanding of marriage ran through all court cases and legislation about the rights and duties of married couples.
+The High Court rejected the couple's arguments.
+Ms Justice Dunne accepted that the Irish Constitution does not define marriage as between opposite-sex couples; however, she argued that marriage was traditionally understood to be between a man and a woman, and that this understanding of marriage ran through all court cases and legislation concerning the rights and duties of married couples.
 Katherine Zappone and Ann Louise Gilligan initially decided to appeal their case to the Supreme Court.
-However, they decided to change the grounds of their challenge and this required them to issue a new legal challenge in the High Court.
-In their original case, they did not challenge the constitutionality of the Civil Registration Act 2004 which put into law an impediment on two couples of the same sex from getting married.
+However, they decided to change the grounds of their challenge, and this required them to issue a new legal challenge in the High Court.
+In their original case, they did not challenge the constitutionality of the Civil Registration Act 2004, which put into law an impediment to two same-sex couples from getting married.
 After the opening up of marriage to same-sex couples under the Thirty-fourth Amendment of the Constitution of Ireland and the Marriage Act 2015, their case became moot.

 Options Paper (2006) (Dept. of Justice, Equality and Law Reform)

-This was drafted by a working group of former politicians, civil servant and members from relevant NGOs.
+This was drafted by a working group of former politicians, civil servants, and members from relevant NGOs.
 This working group was established by the then Minister for Justice, Equality, and Law Reform.
 It was chaired by Anne Colley.
-This paper examined the various options open to the government in regards to legal recognition of cohabiting couples, both same-sex and opposite-sex.
+This paper examined the various options open to the government regarding legal recognition of cohabiting couples, both same-sex and opposite-sex.
 It acknowledged that only the introduction of same-sex marriage would grant full equality for same-sex couples.
 However, the introduction of same-sex marriage would be constitutionally vulnerable.
-It recommended that civil partnership be introduced for same-sex couples.
+It is recommended that civil partnership be introduced for same-sex couples.